 The politicians, architects and engineers who developed the towers sought to imbue them with a powerful visual presence.
 The resulting buildings provided filmmakers with imposing set pieces capable of conveying a range of moods and associations, from the sublime and triumphal to the sinister and paranoid.

 While they stood, they captured the imagination of the world with their enigmatic symbolism.
 In their dramatic destruction, they became icons of a history that is still being written.
 Here viewed in the context of popular cinema, the twin towers are emblematic of how architecture, film and narrative interact to express cultural aspirations and anxieties.

 About the Author(s)

 Randy Laist is a professor of English at Goodwin College in East Hartford, Connecticut.
-He is the author of two other books and has published numerous articles on DeLillo, Mailer, Melville and Hawthorne, as well as on popular culture, new media, and pedagogy.
+He is the author of two other books and has published numerous articles on literature, popular culture, and pedagogy.
+He lives in New Haven, Connecticut.

 Format: softcover (7 x 10)

 Bibliographic Info: 80 photos, filmography, bibliography, index